wp-plugins/igit-related-posts-with-thumb-images-after-posts/Readme.txt

 == Installation ==
 Installation process is a easy 4 step procedure.<br />
-1. Download the zip folder named igit-related-posts-with-thumb-images-after-posts.zip<br />
+1. Download the zip folder named igit-rpwt.zip<br />
 2. Unzip the folder and put it in the plugins directory of your wordpress installation.  (wp-content/plugins).<br />
 3. Activate the plugin through the plugin window in the admin panel.<br />
 4. Go to setting->IGIT Rel Post With Thumb to configure settings.<br />